SainsburyWellcomeCentre/Pyper/doc/source/installation.rst

     echo 'alias brewPython="/usr/local/bin/python"' >> ~/.bash_profile

-If you want to use this oversion of python from your standard mac "Applications" folder, run:
+If you want to use this version of python from your standard mac "Applications" folder, run:

 .. code-block:: bash